micahbales/quaker-maps-3/readme.md

 You can then compose your SQL migration in the `...-up.sql` file.

-Make sure to also write a backwards migration to allow easy rollback, using the `...-down.sql` file.
+Make sure to also write a backwards migration to allow rollback, using the `...-down.sql` file.

 #### Migrating Development and Test Databases

-To run both test and development environments, you'll need to run specific migrations for those.
+You'll need to run specific migrations for both the development and test environments.
 For example, `dev`:

 ```
 db-migrate up -e dev